Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Results and discussion

-As shown in Fig.~\ref{MBI_no_MBI_T} (a), (b) and (c), it is also noted that the temperature increase for the dense ensemble ($L=3a$) is angle-dependent (seen from the ensemble center), which is quite different from the angle-independent temperature increase for dilute ensembles ($L=10a$ and $110a$).
-For the dilute nanoparticle ensembles, the optical coupling becomes less important and thus each particle works as separate heat source for temperature increase, which results in the angle-independent temperature distribution.
-The optical coupling in the dense particle ensemble is expected to be strong and polarization-dependent, which may account for the angle-dependent temperature distribution.
-We show the temperature increase $\Delta T$ distribution for dense ensemble ($L=3a$) illuminated by normal incident light with two different polarizations in Fig.~\ref{polarization_dependence}: (a) $x$ polarization and (b) $y$ polarization.
-Nanoparticle radius $a=5$ nm.
-The number of nanoparticles for each lateral edge $N=40$.
-For the two cases, the only difference is the polarization directions, which are perpendicular to each other.
-As shown in Fig.~\ref{polarization_dependence}, the temperature increase distributions for the two considered incident lights with perpendicular polarizationsis are $90^{\circ}$ rotationally symmetrical to each other.
-Hence, to some extend, we can tailor the temperature increase distribution by light polarization, which is different the recent proposed the isosbestic temperature increase for nanostructures independent of incident light polarization \cite{Ma2020AO,Metwally2017}. .
+As shown in Fig.~\ref{MBI_no_MBI_T} (a), (b), and (c), it is also noted that the temperature increase for the dense ensemble ($L=3a$) is angle-dependent (seen from the ensemble center), which is quite different from the angle-independent temperature increase for dilute ensembles ($L=10a$ and $110a$).
+For the dilute nanoparticle ensembles, the multiple scattering becomes less important and thus each particle works as a separate heat source for temperature increase, which results in the angle-independent temperature distribution.
+The multiple scattering in the dense particle ensemble is expected to be strong and polarization-dependent, which may account for the angle-dependent temperature distribution.
+Hence, to some extent, we can tailor the temperature increase distribution by light polarization.
+However, it\textquotesingle s worthwhile to mention that the light-induced heat transfer behavior in the nanostructures (e.g., dense particle ensembles) is not always polarization-dependent.
+Recently, a polarization-independent isosbestic temperature increase behavior of nanostructures was proposed \cite{Ma2020AO,Metwally2017}. .